djreisch/BAASK/readme.md

 # ---- Batch Activator for Steam Games ----

-##Batch Activator for Steam Games or BASK can activate keys automatically to your steam account.
+##Batch Activator for Steam Games (BASK) can activate keys automatically to your steam account.

 ###So far there are a few issues in play still
 1. The program MUST have the Steam window as the window behind the program window.
 If it doesn't, the program will return complete for all keys, this create some sub issues